Warsaw Ghetto Uprising: Main revolt

 On 20 April, heavy combat also took place on Miła Street and the area around the workshops but main battle centered around the brush factory.
 The assault there, which was personally led by Stroop, began at about 3:00 p.m.
 The insurgents repulsed the first attack, during which they detonated a hidden bomb as the Germans approached.
 After regrouping they launched another attack which again failed.
-The Germans then sent the factory's director in an attempt to negotiate with the insurgents, who rejected the offer.
+The Germans then sent in the factory's director to negotiate with the insurgents, who rejected the offer.
 The fighting continued with the insurgents at the factory continuing to hold out.
 However, the Germans began setting fires which forced the resistance to retreat on the night of 21/22 April after evacuating civilians.

 The slow progress in defeating the uprising was met with growing displeasure in Berlin.
 On 23 April, Himmler ordered that the operation should be continued "with greater harshness and relentless severity."
 Stroop decided to advance by systematically burning the ghetto down block by block using flamethrowers and fire bottles, and blowing up cellars, bunkers, and sewers.
 "We were beaten by the flames, not the Germans," survivor Marek Edelman said in 2007; he was deputy commander of the ŻOB and escaped the ghetto in its last days.
 In 2003, he recalled: "The sea of flames flooded houses and courtyards. ...
 There was no air, only black, choking smoke and heavy burning heat radiating from the red-hot walls, from the glowing stone stairs."

 Surviving fighters and thousands of remaining Jewish civilians took cover in the sewer system and in the many dugout hiding places hidden among the ruins of the ghetto, referred to as "bunkers" by Germans and Jews alike.
 The Germans used dogs to detect such hideouts, then usually dropped smoke bombs to force people out.
 Sometimes they flooded these so-called bunkers or destroyed them with explosives.
 On occasions, shootouts occurred.
 A number of captured fighters lobbed hidden grenades or fired concealed handguns after surrendering.

 Although some Jews turned themselves in for deportation out of hunger or despair, most remained in hiding while the insurgents continued to resist.
 While the resistance had until then mostly taken place above ground, the Jewish fighters now fought mainly from their bunkers.
 The ŻOB's tactic was to fire at approaching enemy forces from bunkers while a second group would attack from behind after emerging from a secret exit in the bunker system.
 The insurgents emerged from their bunkers mainly at night to launch raids, seize weapons, and carry out reconnaissance, usually dressing in German uniforms and wearing rags around their feet.
 They continued to make efforts to contact the Polish resistance outside the ghetto.
 Some fighters would manage to escape the ghetto and attempt to join partisan groups elsewhere.
 The "bunker wars" lasted an entire month, during which German progress was slowed.